n33lkanth/n33lkanth/README.md

 ## About Me

 Hey there!
-I'm [Your Name], a passionate [Your Occupation] with a love for [Your Interests].
+I'm Jaydeep Chauhan, a passionate ML and Audio researcher with a love for coding.
 I'm currently exploring the vast world of programming and software development, constantly learning and growing along the way.
 This GitHub profile serves as a showcase of my projects, contributions, and journey in the tech world.

 ## 🚀 My Skills

-- Programming Languages: Python, JavaScript, Java
+- Programming Languages: Python, JavaScript, GoLang
-- Web Development: HTML/CSS, React.js, Node.js
+- Web Development: HTML/CSS
-- Database: SQL, MongoDB
+- Database: MS-SQL, MySQL
-- Version Control: Git, GitHub
+- Version Control: Git, GitHub, GitLab
-- Other Tools: VS Code, Docker
+- Other Tools: VS Code, Docker, PyCharm

 ## 🌱 Current Projects